plamen911/symfony-insurance-broker/README.md

 pusher_cluster: YOUR_PUSHER_CLUSTER
 ```

-Run fixtures to populate database with basic data
+...and finally, run fixtures to populate database with basic data

 ```
 ./bin/console doctrine:fixtures:load
 ```

+That's all!
+Enjoy!